 Even though we aren’t storing yarn, this storage bag could certainly work for fabric and it is portable.
 Plus, you can also store a few of your cutting supplies too.

-I hope this post has given you some ideas for your own sewing space and remember there is always a solution even if you are working with a small space.
+I hope this post has given you some ideas for great organization in your own sewing space and remember there is always a solution even if you are working with a small space.

 If you can’t fit a dedicated bookshelf or plastic tubs you can always use a closet and hang fabric from a curtain rod with pants hangers or use a small filing cabinet and put your fabric in paper folders.